 The largest difference between EER and SEER is that SEER measures your air conditioner’s efficiency over an entire cooling season versus only one outdoor temperature like EER.

 When you’re in the market for an air conditioner replacement, you’ll quickly find out that there are a lot more acronyms and terms than the couple we’ve outlined here, but these will give you a better understanding of a few common ones.
-To learn more about your air conditioner replacement choices or dig deeper in to the meaning of these terms, contact your local Mount Hope HVAC pros at Appalachian Heating.
+To learn more about your air conditioner replacement choices or dig deeper in to the meaning of these terms, contact your local Beckley and Mount Hope HVAC pros at Appalachian Heating.